 “Because they have a high likelihood to acquire stem-like properties, when arriving at distant organs they utilize this cellular plasticity to differentiate and adapt to new conditions at the metastasis location,” said lead author Marcelo Boareto, a former visiting scholar at Rice and now a doctoral student at the University of Sao Paulo, Brazil.

-The researchers said their model is a step toward deeper understanding of the signaling mechanisms cancer cells use to evade the immune system and treatment.
+The researchers said their model is a step toward a deeper understanding of the signaling mechanisms cancer cells use to evade the immune system and treatment.

 “Studying single cells cannot give us all the answers,” Onuchic said.
 “We need to understand the decisions made by the cells that are talking to each other.”

-The paper’s co-authors include postdoctoral researcher Mingyang Lu, graduate student Mohit Kumar Jolly and Cecilia Clementi, a professor of chemistry and of chemical and biomolecular engineering, all at Rice.
-Onuchic is the Harry C. and Olga K. Wiess Chair of Physics and professor of physics and astronomy, of chemistry and biosciences and co-director of the Center for Theoretical Biological Physics.
-Ben-Jacob is an adjunct professor of biosciences at Rice, a senior investigator at the Center for Theoretical Biological Physics and a professor of physics and the Maguy-Glass Chair in Physics of Complex Systems at Tel Aviv University.
+The paper’s co-authors include postdoctoral researcher Mingyang Lu, graduate student Mohit Kumar Jolly, and Cecilia Clementi, a professor of chemistry and of chemical and biomolecular engineering, all at Rice.
+Onuchic is the Harry C. and Olga K. Wiess Chair of Physics and professor of physics and astronomy, of chemistry and biosciences, and co-director of the Center for Theoretical Biological Physics.
+Ben-Jacob is an adjunct professor of biosciences at Rice, a senior investigator at the Center for Theoretical Biological Physics, and a professor of physics and the Maguy-Glass Chair in Physics of Complex Systems at Tel Aviv University.

-The National Science Foundation, the Cancer Prevention and Research Institute of Texas, the Keck Center for Interdisciplinary Bioscience Training of the Gulf Coast Consortia, the Sao Paulo Research Foundation, the Welch Foundation and the Tauber Family Foundation supported the research.
+The National Science Foundation, the Cancer Prevention and Research Institute of Texas, the Keck Center for Interdisciplinary Bioscience Training of the Gulf Coast Consortia, the Sao Paulo Research Foundation, the Welch Foundation, and the Tauber Family Foundation supported the research.